StevenBlack/vocab/vocabulary.md

 ### mirabile dictu
 A Latin phrase meaning "wonderful to relate" or "strange to tell."
-It's the kind of phrase, used sparingly, that can enhance a tale of even the most mundane
-events: "I went into my daughter's room this morning and—mirabile dictu—she had cleaned it up!"

 ### mirth